 - identify the theological issues at stake in a selected topic in Christology

-- reflect theologically on the identity of Jesus in the light of Scripture and Tradition
+- critically reflect on the identity of Jesus in the light of Scripture and Tradition

 Bockhmuehl, Markus, ed.
 The Cambridge Companion to Jesus.
 Cambridge: Cambridge University Press, 2001.

 Fuellenbach, John.
 The Kingdom of God: The Message of Jesus Today.
-Maryknoll, NY: Orbis Books, 1995.
+Maryknoll, NY: Orbis, 1995.

 Lohfink, Gerhard.
 Jesus of Nazareth: What He Wanted, Who He Was.
 Collegeville, MN: Michael Glazier/Liturgical Press, 2012.

 McDermott, Brian.
 Word Become Flesh: Dimensions of Christology.
 Collegeville, MN: Michael Glazier, 1993.